data-integrations/hierarchical-to-relational/docs/HierarchyToRelational-sparkcompute.md

 **Child field:** Specifies the field from the input schema that should be used as the child in the hierarchical model.

-**Parent -> Child fields mapping:** Specifies parent child field mapping for fields that require swapping parent fields with tree/branch root fields.
+**Parent -> Child fields mapping:** Specifies a parent-child relationship between fields in the input.
+This is used to indicate that some of the input fields are attributes of the parent while some are attributes of the child.
+This is used during the flattening process to set the right value for the data fields.

-**Level Field Name:** The name of the field that should contain the level in the hierarchy starting at a particular node in the tree.
-The level is calculated as a distance of a node to a particular parent node in the tree.
-Default to `Level`.
+**Level Field Name:** The name of the field that should contain the level in the hierarchy starting at a particular element in the tree.
+The level is the distance from the parent to the child.
+If there are multiple paths from a parent to a child, only a single record is output, where the level is set to the minimum level of all paths.

 **Top Field Name:** The name of the field that determines whether a node is the root element or the top-most element in the hierarchy.
-The input data should always contain a single non-null root node.
+The input data should always contain at least one non-null root node.
 For that node, this field is true, while it is marked false for all other nodes in the hierarchy.
-Defaults to `Top`.
+This will only be true when both the parent and child are a root element.
+It will be false when the parent is a root but the child is not.

 **Bottom Field Name:** The name of the field that determines whether a node is a leaf element or the bottom-most element in the hierarchy.
 The input data can contain multiple leaf nodes.
-Defaults to `Bottom`.
+This will be true whenever the child is a leaf element, even if the parent is not a leaf.

 **True value:** The value that denotes truth in the Top and Bottom fields.
-Defaults to `Y`.

 **False value:** The value that denotes false in the Top and Bottom fields.
-Defaults to `N`.

 **Max depth:** The maximum depth upto which the data should be flattened.
 If a node is reached at a deeper level, an error will be thrown.
-Defaults to `50`.

 Example
 -------